CarolGMilano/sneakers-e-commerce/README.md

   <img width="400em" src="./mobile-cart.png"></img>
 </div>

-This is a simple responsive e-commerce project for seasonal sneakers, inspired by a project template from [FrontEnd Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
+This is a simple responsive e-commerce project for Sneakers, inspired by a project template from [FrontEnd Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 While the initial idea was derived from the template, I have made design modifications and implemented new functionality.

 ## Technologies Used